bookofproofs/bookofproofs.github.io/_sources/history/19th-century/valiron.md

 **Georges Valiron** was a French mathematician, best known for his contributions to analysis.

 ### Mathematical Profile (Excerpt):
-* It was during these years that he taught André Bloch and his younger brother Georges.
 * Valiron was awarded a bursary to enable him to study for his doctorate at the Faculty of Science in Paris and he spent the years 1912-14 undertaking research advised by Émile Borel.
 * Valiron was mobilized and served in the artillery during the war.
 * Valiron was one of a number of eminent Frenchmen sent to Strasbourg to achieve this aim.